microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 **WindowsApiChecker properties**

 The following WindowsApiChecker properties have been marked as obsolete.
-Please use `IsMethodAvilable`, `IsPropertyAvailable` or `IsTypeAvailable`.
+Please use `IsMethodAvailable`, `IsPropertyAvailable` or `IsTypeAvailable`.

 - UniversalApiContractV8_IsAvailable
 - UniversalApiContractV7_IsAvailable